hyperledger/iroha-ed25519/README.md

 ## SHA512 has function as a dependency of ed25519

 - `sha2_openssl` - implementation of FIPS 180-4 SHA2 512 hash function, which uses openssl underneath
+- `sha2_sphlib` - implementation of FIPS 180-4 SHA2 512 hash function, which was taken from [supercop-20190110](http://bench.cr.yp.to/supercop.html)
 - `sha3_brainhub` - implementation of FIPS 202 SHA3 512 hash function taken from [brainhub repository](https://github.com/brainhub/SHA3IUF).
 Repository consists of a single C file, which was adopted to be included in a project as a module.